Seto Kaiba: Creation and development

 Seto Kaiba originates from stories Kazuki Takahashi's friend told him.
 According to one of these stories, there was a person who played trading cards and asked another person to play with them; however, this person was unwilling to play with him because he was not an expert.
 Displeased upon hearing about this person, Takahashi decided to use them as inspiration for a manga character, resulting in Kaiba's creation.

 In the making of the series, Takahashi wanted to create an appealing creature for his Duel Monster fight with Yugi Mutou.
 This creature was named the "Blue-Eyes White Dragon", as he wanted it "to evoke a feeling that would allow readers to conjure up its colors".
 This later led to the creation of Kisara for the series' final arc and the reveal of her origins being connected with Kaiba.

 According to Takahashi, while Yugi and Kaiba are rivals, they are not close friends.
 He believes, however, the most important part of their relationship is before Yugi's duel against Marik's alter-ego.
 Before the game begins, Kaiba passes Yugi a card that could help him in the game.
 This scene felt like one of the most difficult scenes to write because of the pair's rivalry.

-The dub refers to him as Priest Seto's reincarnation.
-In the manga and Japanese sub, Kaiba is instead the counterpart to Priest Seto— not the reincarnation, because Priest Seto is seen in the afterlife.
-Just as Yugi is not a reincarnation of Atem, but instead is a modern day counterpart.
-Instead destiny repeats and guides them into certain roles that are similar.
-Seto Kaiba is seen rejecting destiny, due to the desire to control his own destiny and future.
 According to Takahashi, the feelings of "Priest Seto" (神官セト, Shinkan Seto) for Kisara are the basis behind Kaiba's modern-day obsession with the Blue Eyes White Dragon.

 Takahashi views Kaiba as Yugi's archnemesis and thus considers Yugi a highly important character because, without him, Kaiba would not have a reason to exist.

 In the second Japanese anime adaptation of the Yu-Gi-Oh series, Kaiba is voiced by Kenjiro Tsuda.
 Tsuda expressed a dislike towards his character, as he would not befriend him; according to him "I definitely don't want to become friends with him.
 I don't think anyone really does".
 He also added that if he ever met Kaiba, he would say "Glad to see you're doing well" and "I'm always in your care."
 Nevertheless, he regarded Kaiba as both a "strong" and "unique" character on his own.